pjeby/autocreate/README.md

 auto = require 'autocreate'

 class MyClass

-  # You have to do this assignment inside the class body, with
+  # Because CoffeeScript doesn't have decorators, you have to
-  # the same name as the class, since CS lacks decorators
+  # assign to the class name *inside* the class body

   MyClass = auto @

   constructor: ->